Hubble Space Telescope imaging of the compact elliptical galaxy M32 reveals a dearth of carbon stars: Discussion

 Once contamination from M31 has been accounted for, the corrected C/M ratios (in both cases) for M32 are extremely low (consistent with zero), which is indicative of a younger, metal-rich population.
 Indeed, the M32 C/M value obtained using the Field 20 correction is lower than the C/M values for the innermost fields in M31, which have a super-solar metallicity.
 Even a 3$\sigma$ error on these values corresponds to a [Fe/H] $\sim$ $-$0.05.
 This is unexpected as the outer regions of M32 are through to have a slightly sub-solar metallicity between [Fe/H] $\sim$ $-$0.25 to $-$0.2 dex \citep{McConnachie2012, Monachesi2011, Monachesi2012} -- although the metallicity distribution inferred from optical {\em HST} data implies that there are more metal-rich stars than metal-poor ones.
-However it is also plausible that the M32 AGB population is older and metal-poor with initial masses below the limit for C-star formation.
+However, it is also plausible that the M32 AGB population is older and metal-poor with initial masses below the limit for C-star formation.

 Integrated light estimates of M32 suggest that 20\% of the AGB light comes from C stars \citep{Davidge1990}, however the C$_2$ band at 1.77 $\mu$m was not detected.
 For the resolved stellar populations of M32, \citet{Jones2021} noted a lack of objects with moderately red colours in the {\em Spitzer} CMDs, where we would expect carbon stars to reside, and speculated that the intermediate-age population of M32 is older than previously thought.
 Although {\sc parsec-colibri} stellar isochrones from \citet{Marigo2017} and \citet{Pastorelli2019} with [M/H] $\sim$ $-$0.11 and ages between 0.6--3 Gy, corresponding to masses between 1.5--3 \Msun\ appear to be representative of these data.
 However, lower-mass AGB stars are below the {\em Spitzer} detection limit, which did not reach the TRGB, and there are considerable uncertainties in the estimates of this mass range.
-Finally, of the five carbon stars spectroscopically identified in the vicinity of M32, of which two are in our FOV, only one has a velocity consistent with the compact elliptical.
+Finally, of the five carbon stars spectroscopically identified in the vicinity of M32, of which two are in our FOV (SPLASH ID: 240022 and 183365, with velocities of $-$226.0 and $-$15.5 kms$^{-1}$, respectively) only one has a velocity consistent with the compact elliptical ($-275 \leq v \leq -125$ kms$^{-1}$; \citealt{Howley2013}).
+Although its kinematics do not entirely exclude membership of M31.
 This star (SPLASH ID: 240022) is both cool and metal-rich \citep{Hamren2016}.
-Unfortunately this source falls outside our {\em HST} FOV.
+There is no published velocity information for the spectroscopically confirmed M-stars.